Updated on August 18, 2019 | Parts of Speech

 Nouns that don’t look like nouns

-1) Run can be pluralized without creating an ungrammatical sentence (given that the article a is removed): “I will not have time for runs.”
+· Run can be pluralized without creating an ungrammatical sentence: “I will not have time for runs.”

-3) Run can have adjectives placed in front of it: “I will not have time for a long, grueling run.”
+· Run could have adjectives placed in front of it: “I will not have time for a long, grueling run.”

-4) Run is the head of the noun phrase: “a run.”
+· Run is the head of the noun phrase, “a run.”

-To simply define a noun as a word that names a person, place, thing, or concept sometimes misses the mark.
+To simply define a noun as a word that names a person, place, thing, or concept sometimes is not always accurate.
 Hopefully, this article has shown you how to identify nouns in any sentence and how to avoid misidentifying other kinds of words as nouns.

-¹Pronouns, such as she, and proper nouns, such as Peter, are exceptions — they are nouns despite not having most of these properties
+¹Pronouns and proper nouns are exceptions — they are nouns despite not having most of these properties

 Aarts, B. (2011).
 Oxford modern English grammar.
 New York, NY: Oxford University Press.